edinburgh-napier/SET09102/notes/unit2_processes/environments_tips.md

     > Learn the purpose of the different environments typically used in software development: development,
     > test (QA/Staging), and production.
     >
-    > Familiarize yourself with how each environment serves the project.
+    > Familiarise yourself with how each environment serves the project.
 The development environment is
     > where the code is written, the test environment is where quality assurance happens, and production
     > is where the application is live and used by customers.